-Sometimes cats and dogs simply can’t be in the same room because the dog is constantly chasing after the cat.
+Sometimes, cats and dogs can’t be in the same room because the dog is constantly chasing after the cat.
 That’s not to say cats can never be the ones harassing the dog, but in most cases, it’s the other way around.
-Training your dog to control its impulses to chase or jump will go a long way in keeping the peace between your pets.
+Training your dog to control their impulses to chase or jump will go a long way in keeping the peace between your pets.

-You don’t even need to put your dog through extensive training; teaching it to obey some basic commands will help you negate or redirect bad behavior.
-So, hold off on introductions between the two till you know your pup won’t immediately give chase (and even then, keep them on a leash during the first couple of introductions).
+You don’t need to put your dog through extensive training; teaching them to obey some basic commands will help you negate or redirect bad behavior.
+So, hold off on introductions between the two till you know your pup won’t immediately give chase.

 2. Carefully Plan a Supervised First Meeting

-You want your pets to make a good first impression on each other, and tossing them together with no supervision isn’t the way to go about accomplishing that.
-Instead, try scheduling their first interaction during a meal—but keep them separated by a closed door, gate, or screen.
-This way, they can start getting used to the idea of the other, but without actually interacting (and since both animals love food, there will be a good association there too).
+You want your pets to make a good first impression on each other, and tossing them together with no supervision isn’t the way to accomplish that.
+Instead, try scheduling their first interaction during a meal, but keep them separated by a closed door, gate, or screen.
+That way, they can start getting used to the idea of the other without actually interacting, and since both animals love food, there will be a good association there, too.

-Even with a gate or screen in place, keep your dog on a leash on its side, and don’t leave the animals alone.
+Even with a gate or screen in place, keep your dog on a leash, and don’t leave the animals alone.
 You’ll want to supervise the first several interactions and keep a leash handy until you know it’s safe to do otherwise.

 3. Designate a Safe Spot for Your Cat

-If your cat feels threatened at any time by your dog, the cat must have a safe spot to escape to—one that the dog can’t reach.
-Prepare a safe place for your kitty before any interactions, and keep in mind that safe spots tend to be up high somewhere the dog can’t reach.
-It could be a tall cat tree, a shelf that’s been cleared off for them, or even a countertop.
-It’s also wise to make sure your pets have separate spots for sleeping and general living, as both cats and dogs are territorial animals.
+If your cat feels threatened at any time by your dog, they must have a safe spot to escape to.
+Prepare a safe place for your kitty before any interactions, and keep in mind that safe spots tend to be up high where the dog can’t reach.
+It could be a tall cat tree, a shelf cleared off for them, or even a countertop.
+It’s also wise to ensure your pets have separate spots for sleeping and general living since cats and dogs are territorial animals.
 This will give them both places of their own that they can go to when needed.

 4. Exchange Scents